Puffyfish/Daily-Task-Project/README.md

 2. Create a new task by entering a task name and click ENTER in your keyboard.
 3. Mark a task as completed by clicking the "check" icon next to the task name.
 4. Delete a task by clicking the "trash" icon next to the task name.

+## Issues to be Fixed
+1. Tasks do not get automatically gets deleted.
+The page needs to be refreshed.
+  - I need to refactor my code so that the streams of data would work properly.
+2. Add a route guard.
+  - I wanted to deploy the app asap so I just did not bother with adding the route guard.